haallen/CarND-Vehicle-Detection-P5/final_report.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 As mentioned earlier, I applied the heatmap algorithm and code presented in the video lectures to reduce false positives and combine bounding boxes.
-I provided examples of them above.
+The boxes were very unstable from frame to frame.
+To fix this, I averaged the heatmaps over 10 frames of the video.
+This code can be found in the average_heat method of my code.

+Here are the boxes without heatmap averaging:

+![alt text][image8]

+And here are the boxes with heatmap averaging.
+You can see that averaging results in a much better box.

+![alt text][image9]

 ---